-The Act provided for a framework to encourage and, where necessary enforce, high ethical standards in public life.
-A later Act established the separate and distinct post of Commissioner of Ethical Standards in Public Life in Scotland (CESPLS).
+The 2000 Act provided for a framework to encourage and, where necessary enforce, high ethical standards in public life.
+A later Act established the separate and distinct post of the Ethical Standards Commissioner (ESC).

-In essence, the Act creates a framework whereby local authorities and devolved public bodies are required to adopt Codes of Conduct for their members.
-Complaints about breaches of these Codes are investigated by the CESPLS.
-If the CESPLS considers there may have been a breach of a Code of Conduct, he will report the matter to the Standards Commission for adjudication.
+In essence, the 2000 Act creates a framework whereby local authorities and devolved public bodies are required to adopt Codes of Conduct for their members.
+Complaints about breaches of these Codes are investigated by the ESC.
+Once the ESC has concluded their investigation, they will report the matter to the Standards Commission for adjudication.

 The Standards Commission's functions as provided for by the 2000 Act are to: